-Do you want to grow your business?
+Do you want to grow your brand?
 Most entrepreneurs and marketers would say that they do.
-While there are those who are happy with where their business is, or who are afraid to grow it, most people started a business to grow it.
+While some are happy with where their business is–growth should be the ultimate goal for brands that want to stick around.

 These are the best ways I have learned and others have shared with me to grow your business.